-Most organisations today recognise that people are fundamental to sustainable value creation, which is why 'human capital' is often referred to as a business’ 'most important asset'.
-Individuals’ knowledge, skills and abilities are assets which the organisation should invest in and use to create sustainable value for the organisation and its various stakeholders.
+Most organisations today recognise that people are fundamental to sustainable value creation, which is why they are often referred to as a business’ ‘most important asset’.
+The idea of ‘human capital’ is important here (see below).
+Employees’ knowledge, skills and abilities are assets which the organisation should invest in and use to create sustainable value for the organisation and its various stakeholders.
 The intangible value of an organisation relating to the people it employs is gaining recognition among accountants and investors, and its implications for long-term sustained performance is now generally accepted.

 Links with workforce planning